agastya-library/dev/README.md

 2. HOw to create your own dev environment
 3. terraform scripts to generate the resources
 4. Deploymnet of schedulers to destroy all resoruces created.
+5. commit and build code
+6. deploy in environment